aws-asean-builders/devsecops/Lab-2/README.md

     - Runtime: Select **Standard**
     - Runtime version: Select **aws/codebuild/standard:1.0** - *This will default to the latest*
     - Image version: **aws/codebuild/standard:1.0-1.8.0**
-    - Privileged: **Checked** - *In order for to run Docker inside a Docker container, you need to have elevated privileges*
+    - Privileged: **Checked** - *In order to run Docker inside a Docker container, you need to have elevated privileges*
     - Service role: **Existing service role** - *A service role was automatically created for you via CFN*
     - Role name: Choose **CFNStackName-CodeBuildServiceRole** - *Look for the service role that has the name of the CFN stack you created previously*
     - Uncheck **Allow AWS CodeBuild to modify this service role so it can be used with this build project**